sudnyeshtalekar/e-Healthify/README.md

 # App Features
 To predict the probability of a person getting infected.
 The objective of this system is to predict the probability of a person getting infected by COVID-19.
-To predict the probability, various parameters are taken into consideration.
+To predict the probability, various parameters are taken into consideration. \
 These parameters were identified with combined efforts of experts of the healthcare industry and various government bodies.
- These parameters include:
+ These parameters include: \
  i.
-Place
+Place\
  ii.
-Gender
+Gender\
  iii.
-Occupation
+Occupation\
  iv.
-Mode of usual transport
+Mode of usual transport\
  v.
-Number of confirmed cases per 1 million population in that region vi.
-Number of Death case per 1 million population in that region vii.
-Presence of one or more additional medical conditions co-occurring with a primary condition [Hypertension/ diabetes/ coronary heart disease] viii.
-Age of the person ix.
-Neurological coma score
+Number of confirmed cases per 1 million population in that region\
+vi.
+Number of Death case per 1 million population in that region\
+ vii.
+Presence of one or more additional medical conditions\
+co-occurring with a primary condition [Hypertension/ diabetes/coronary heart disease]\
+ viii.
+Age of the person\
+ix.
+Neurological coma score\
 x.
-Pulmonary PaO2 (mmHg)/FiO2
+Pulmonary PaO2 (mmHg)/FiO2\
 xi.
-Cardiological Mean systolic Arterial pressure (mmHg)
+Cardiological Mean systolic Arterial pressure (mmHg)\
 xii.
-Diuresis in mL/Day xiii.
+Diuresis in mL/Day\
+ xiii.
 Haematological Platelets 10/L xiv.
 Hepatic Blood bilirubin (µmol/L) xv.
 D-dimer concentration in the blood (ng/ml)